shaye059/Meaningly/README.md

 # Meaningly

+A NLP search tool for querying coded research study transcripts and finding similar sentences.
-An API + GUI built on top of the Universal Sentence Encoder that lets the user enter sentences and find similar ones in a transcript.
+API + GUI built on top of the Universal Sentence Encoder that lets the user enter sentences and find similar ones in a transcript.
 The user can add a custom threshold (between 0 and 1) which represents the percentage above which the text sentences must be correlated to the input.